 Run the NVDCT

-Once satisfied with the content of the configuration file, it is time to finally create your network topology.
-This is done with:
+Once satisfied with the content of the configuration file, create your network topology by running:

 Which will output something similar to: